-The 18th-century Lichtentaler church now carries the common name Schubertkirche and for good reason: Franz Schubert’s early years were intimately tied up with both the church and the surrounding parish.
+The 18th-century Lichtentaler parish church carries the common name Schubertkirche and for good reason: Franz Schubert’s early years were closely tied to both the church and the surrounding parish.

 - Many connections to Schubert’s life and music